Abubakar Olorun-Nimbe

-Abubakar Ibiyinka Olorun-Nimbe (1908–1975) was a Nigerian medical doctor and politician who was the first and only Mayor of Lagos.
+Abubakar Ibiyinka Olorun-Nimbe (1908–1975) was a Nigerian medical doctor and politician who was the first Mayor of Lagos.
 He represented Lagos in the Legislative Council.

 Early life and career

 Olorun-Nimbe was born in Lagos to the family of Abdur-Raham and Ramotu Olorunimbe.
 His father was a member of Herbert Macaulay's Nigerian National Democratic Party and a Lagos-based community group known as the Egbe Ilu.
 Olorun-Nimbe started his education learning Quranic verses, he then proceeded to study at a government primary school in Lagos.
 Thereafter, he attended CMS Grammar School, Lagos before transferring to King's College, Lagos.
 In 1930, he gained admission into Glasgow University to study medicine.
 He finished his medical studies in 1938 as a qualified medical practitioner and surgeon.
 He returned to Nigeria in September 1938 and joined the colonial service as a Junior Medical Officer.
 His appointment was terminated by the colonial service in 1940 and he went into full-time private practice in Lagos establishing Alafia Hospital.